 Each semester, the Reinert Center for Transformative Teaching & Learning awards Innovative Teaching Fellowships to faculty selected to teach in Saint Louis University's Learning Studio through a competitive application process.
-Applications are solicited at the beginning of the fall and spring semesters, for course (re)design work in the following semester and for teaching in the following year.
+Applications are solicited at the beginning of the fall and spring semesters.
+Fellowships are for a two-semester period, with course development taking place the first semester and teaching in the Learning Studio taking place in the second semester.

 All full-time, permanent teaching faculty at Saint Louis University are eligible to apply for an Innovative Teaching Fellowship.
 Priority consideration is given to applicants who have not previously received the Fellowship.
 (Note: No faculty member may receive an Innovative Teaching Fellowship in two consecutive years.)